MrR0807/citizen/README.md

 ## Optional and nullability

 Avoid nulls at all cost!
-Developer has to trust it's own code so you wouldn't require to sprinkle ```Objects.requireNonNull``` or worse ```if (object != null)``` everywhere.
+Developer has to trust code otherwise you will find this pattern sprinkled ```Objects.requireNonNull``` or worse ```if (object != null)``` everywhere.
 Defend at the perimeter!
-All data which is incoming into the system from outside (REST request, RabbitMQ messages, Database entities etc.) have to follow these rules regarding nullability:
+All data which is incoming into the system from outside (REST request, RabbitMQ messages, Database entities etc.) has to follow these rules regarding nullability:
 * If property can be null, you should use Optional as a return **parameter**.

+Defending at the perimeter: https://youtu.be/wY_CUkU1zfw?t=2800
 ```
 public class ExampleRequest {